VishalSingla12/AetherGrid-AI/journals/Journal_Vishal_Singla_1024240009.md

 ### September 14, 2026

 Mid-term demo.
 Walked the panel through the road graph and the cost-field update live.
 Biggest piece of feedback: make sure the Hungarian assignment stage stays visibly separate from RL repositioning in the next milestone - which is already how we'd planned Phase 4, so that was reassuring rather than a redirect.

----

-### Reflection

-I went into this project expecting the coding to be the hard part, but honestly the diagrams (DFD especially) caught two design mistakes before I'd written a single line of the engine.
-Next up, once the short break ends on October 11, is scaling this prototype into the full core engine - proper road network, agent FSM, and the Hungarian assignment stage.